-Kids and adults alike will love these little pita bites, especially since they can be thrown together in no time at all!
-We enjoy it topped with a little bit of hummus, but don’t be afraid to try out your own combinations.
-Dill or parsley can be used instead of the green onion, or try adding some red pepper or carrots for extra crunch.
-You can also add a bit of sweetness by topping the baked pita with apples and celery, or spinach and sliced pears.
+Kids and adults alike will love these little pita bites, especially since they can be thrown together in no time at all.
+Enjoy it topped with a little bit of hummus, but don’t be afraid to try out your own combinations.

-4 oz. fat-free, shredded mozzarella cheese (about 1 cup)
+- 4 ounces fat-free, shredded mozzarella cheese (about 1 cup)

-- Preheat oven (regular or toaster oven) to 350 degrees.
+- Preheat oven (regular or toaster oven) to 350 F.

 - Cut the pita breads in half (so you have two rounds) and set aside.